lindell/multi-gitter/README.md

   - my-org/js-repo
   - other-org/python-repo

+# Use SSH cloning URL instead of HTTPS + token.
+This requires that a setup with ssh keys that have access to all repos and that the server is already in known_hosts.
+ssh-auth: false

 # The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
 token: